amanpreet8507/100-days-of-code/r1-log.md

 Fixed margin and padding issues with the team Thoughts: Added code

 ### R1D8
-Today's Progress: learned hover and opacity effects Thoughts: Added code to bio.scss and other relative files
+learned hover and opacity effects Thoughts: Added code to bio.scss and other relative files

 ### R1D9
 learned hover and opacity effects Thoughts: Added code to bio.scss and other relative files